amerkay/wp-beacon-multi-currency-forms/src/wp-beacon-crm-donate/README.md

 - Homepage highlights

 **Important Notes:**
-- **Frequencies & Preset Amounts:** The settings you configure act as immediate defaults shown to visitors.
+- **Frequencies, Preset Amounts & Colors:** The settings you configure act as immediate defaults shown to visitors.
 When the BeaconCRM API loads (usually within a second), it will replace these with the values configured in your BeaconCRM account.
 This provides a seamless experience with instant display followed by API-synced accuracy.
-- **Custom Parameters:** These are appended to the donation form URL and passed to BeaconCRM, allowing you to pre-fill fields, track campaigns, or pass any data your form accepts.
+- **Custom Parameters:** These are appended to the donation form URL and passed to BeaconCRM, allowing you to pre-fill fields, track campaigns, or pass any data your form accepts (e.g., bcn_c_adopted_animals=elephant-123&key2=value2).

 ---